 - Mash potatoes slightly with a masher or fork just to get them started.

-- Add sugar, milk, eggs, vanilla, and salt o mixing bowl with sweet potatoes, and beat together to combine.
+- Add sugar, butter, milk, eggs, vanilla, and salt to mixing bowl with sweet potatoes, and beat together to combine.

-- Spread sweet potato mixture into a 9"x13" baking dish.
+- Spread sweet potato mixture into a buttered 9"x13" baking dish.
 Set aside.

-- In a medium mixing bowl, add brown sugar and flour for topping.
+- In a separate medium mixing bowl, add brown sugar and flour for topping.
 Whisk together.
-Add butter and cut in with a pastry blender.
+Add butter and cut in with a pastry cutter or potato masher.
 Stir in chopped pecans.
-Sprinkle on top of sweet potato mixture in baking dish.
+Sprinkle evenly on top of sweet potato mixture in baking dish.

-- Bake pie at 400° for about 30 minutes or until cooked through.
+- Bake casserole at 375°F for about 30 minutes or until cooked through.

-1. Make Ahead: You can absolutely make this casserole ahead.
-Just follow this recipe start to finish.
-Let the casserole cool off.
-Then cover and refrigerate until ready to use, up to 4-7 days.
-When you're ready to use it, pop it back in the oven at 375 for about 20 minutes, or until heated through.
+- Make Ahead: Follow this recipe until the last baking step.
+Don't bake.
+Cover and keep in the refrigerator overnight or up to 2-3 days.
+When you're ready to use it, pop it back in the oven at 375°F for about 40 minutes, or until heated through.

-2. Freezer Directions: Follow the above recipe from start to finish.
+- Freezer Directions: Follow the above recipe from start to finish.
 Allow casserole to cool.
 Cover and place in the freezer.
 This dish can be kept in the freezer for up to a month.
-When you're ready to use it, place it in the oven at 375 for an additional 30-40, or until heated through.
+When you're ready to use it, place it in the oven at 375°F for an additional 30-40, or until heated through.

 Never Miss a Thing!